 You are here

-Living at MassArt
+Living Communities at MassArt

 Themed Living Opportunities

-Themed living communities are offered at MassArt, but are dependant upon the engagement of the students in the community.
+Themed living communities are offered at MassArt, but are dependent upon the engagement of the students in the community.
 The Office of Residence Life will support programs that relate to the themes and encourage students to be active participants.

 Substance Free housing is designed for students who choose healthy habits and do not use tobacco products, alcohol, or other drugs.